 Just make SURE you get a roller bottle set with a little “key” with all the circles etc. in it.

-I usually do about 2/3 of a carrier oil (usually fractionated coconut oil — make sure you get fractionated because regular coconut oil will go to a solid in the cold), and then fill it close to the top with the essential oils.
+For best results, I usually do about 2/3 of a carrier oil (usually fractionated coconut oil — make sure you get fractionated because regular coconut oil will go to a solid in the cold), and then fill it close to the top with drops of essential oils.

 By doing this, you can spread the oil out and save a LOT of money.